abigail-cho/abigail-cho.github.io/_pages/projects.md

 description: A collection of my past professional and personal work.
 nav: true
 nav_order: 2
-display_categories: [Professional] <!-- add Personal to brackets after you add a project for it -->
+display_categories: [Professional, Personal] <!-- add Personal to brackets after you add a project for it -->
-horizontal: false
+horizontal: true

 ---